 CRM & Email Marketing

-Grayson Gilcrease Grayson Gilcrease Content Writer Whitney Wynn Manager, Email
+Grayson Gilcrease Grayson Gilcrease Senior Content Writer Courtney Syrop Associate Director, Email & Lifecycle Marketing

-Your holiday email strategy requires advanced testing, smart segmentation, and a variety of promotional offers
+Your holiday email strategy requires advanced testing and smart segmentation

-Before you solidify your promotional calendar for November and December, you should be testing different email formats now so you can learn what motivates your customers so you have the right campaigns in place during peak periods when inboxes are being bombarded.
+Before you solidify your promotional calendar for November and December, you should be testing different email formats now so you can learn what motivates your customers.
+It’ll be crucial to have the right campaigns in place when peak periods hit and inboxes are bombarded with holiday campaigns.

-Part of that testing process means running different campaigns against different audience segments.
+As you’re testing, a big part of that process should be running different campaigns against different audience segments.
 You need to prioritize high-intent audiences who are more likely to actually make a purchase or use your service and figure out what campaigns, messaging, creative, and promotions will move the needle for those cohorts.

 audience segmentation